Vitruvius: Scope

-He goes on to say that the architect should be versed in drawing, geometry, optics (lighting), history, philosophy, music, theatre, medicine, and law.
+He goes on to write that the architect should be versed in drawing, geometry, optics (lighting), history, philosophy, music, theatre, medicine, and law.

 In Book I, Chapter 3 (The Departments of Architecture), Vitruvius divides architecture into three branches, namely: building; the construction of sundials and water clocks; and the design and use of machines in construction and warfare.
 He further divides building into public and private.
 Public building includes city planning, public security structures such as walls, gates and towers; the convenient placing of public facilities such as theatres, forums and markets, baths, roads and pavings; and the construction and position of shrines and temples for religious use.
 Later books are devoted to the understanding, design and construction of each of these.